franmiyo/franmiyo/README.md

  <p></p>
  <p>I'm also finishing a couple of courses (Vuejs and Angular) at Udemy :computer:  :mortar_board:</p>

-<p>You can also take a look to my Pokemon game based on vue 3 with composition API, Typescript and vite in my repositories</p>
+<p>You can also take a look at my Pokemon game, based on vue 3 with composition API, Typescript and vite in my repositories.
+Feel free to contact me for any improve suggestion</p>

  <p>Here are some lenguajes I've studied from more recent to older: :closed_book: :pencil2:</p>